Order Repealing the United States Surtax Order (Steel and Aluminum): SOR/2019-143

 P.C.
 2019-522 May 19, 2019

-His Excellency the Governor General in Council, on the recommendation of the Minister of Health, pursuant to section 30 (see footnote a) of the Food and Drugs Act (see footnote b), makes the annexed Regulations Amending the Food and Drug Regulations (Food Additives).
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Finance and the Minister of Foreign Affairs, pursuant to subsection 53(2) of the Customs Tariff footnote a, makes the annexed Order Repealing the United States Surtax Order (Steel and Aluminum).

 Coming into Force

 2 This Order comes into force on the day on which it is registered.

 (This statement is not part of the Order.)